sfc-aqua/quisp/doc/Build_on_windows.md

 ## Before You Start
-Before you begin installing OMNeT++ and Quisp, make sure you have a C++ compiler on computer.
+Before you begin installing OMNeT++ and Quisp, make sure you have a C++ compiler on your computer.
 If you do, skip to step 1, if you don't, head to [this](https://www.tutorialspoint.com/How-do-I-set-up-C-Cplusplus-on-Eclipse-in-Windows) link and get your compiler set up and then come back and go to step 1!

 ## 1- OMNeT++ Installation